mighty-gerbils/gerbil/doc/guide/emacs.md

 There's a `SLIME: The Superior Lisp Interaction Mode for Emacs` server that provides a near IDE experience for gerbil inside emacs.

 This is very useful for connecting emacs to a gerbil instance and controlling it that way.

-Until there's more detail in this documentation have a look at the README in the ide/swank directory of the [Gerbil Source Tree](https://github.com/mighty-gerbils/gerbil/tree/master/src/std).
+The easy way is to run `gerbil swank` at the command line.
+The [Gerbil Swank Server](../reference/std/ide/swank.md) has a lot more options and ways of use so follow that link and have a look.

 ## Doom Emacs Setup